CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

-\textbf{Qualitative results.} Figure~\ref{Figures:Trajectories_accuracy} shows two flight trajectories in the Naturescape and Urbanscape datasets respectively, and their reconstructed results with different visual localization approaches.
-Our method outperforms other localization algorithms with far more complete and robust trajectory reconstruction.
-The two baseline methods result in noisy trajectories with numerous inaccurate pose estimations, while there are almost no such outliers for our method.
+\textbf{Qualitative results.} Figure~\ref{Figures:Trajectories_accuracy} shows the pose estimation results of two flight trajectories in the Naturescape and Urbanscape datasets respectively.
+Our CrossLoc outperforms other localization algorithms, resulting in far more complete trajectory reconstruction with much fewer outliers.